WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

 ### isRecursive (default `true`)

-If set to `true` the search will include all descendants (or ascendants) in the hierarchy; otherwise, the search will only include the direct descendants.
+If set to `true`, the search will include all descendants (or ascendants) in the hierarchy; otherwise, the search will only include direct descendants.

 ### tag (default `null`)

-If the tag has value, it will only find components in entities that has the specified Tag.
+If the tag has value, it will only find components in entities that have the specified Tag.
 It works for filtering entities.

 ```csharp
 public class MyComponent : Component